Operated by Scenic Car Tours

 DAY 1 (D) - The day at leisure to drive to Fort William and explore the region.
 Overnight at the Moorings Hotel including a welcome dinner.

 DAY 2 (BB) - Check out from the hotel with the full day to explore the Isle of Skye before boarding an early evening ferry crossing from Uig to Lochmaddy, North Uist, Outer Herbrides.
 As the ferry doesn't arrive until 20h00, we suggest that you have your evening meal on the ferry.
-Disembarkation followed by the Short drive to the Isle of Benbecula Hotel (Approx 150 miles)
+Disembarkation followed by the Short drive to the Dark Island Hotel (Approx 150 miles)

 DAY 3 (HB) - Breakfast followed by a drive through the Island of South Uist to Lochboisdale (23 miles), returning to explore North Uist late morning before catching a mid afternoon ferry from Berneray to Leverburgh on the Isle of Harris.
 From Leverburgh our journey takes us north to Tarbert (21 miles) and to our next hotel, the Harris Hotel with dinner and overnight.
 (Approx 60 miles)